 Cloud based storage and DSRs, are solving an important challenge of master data integration and enabling a global approach to cost optimization versus product availability using advanced analytics

-DSRs as defined by Gartner, are centralized databases used to store, organize and harmonize attributes for large volumes of demand data—Point of Sales data, wholesaler data (promotional data, inventory movement, electronic data interchange), and customer loyalty data for use by decision support technologies (category management, account team joint value creation, shopper insight analysis, demand planning forecast improvement, replenishment, etc.).
+DSRs as defined by Gartner, are centralized databases used to store, organize and harmonize attributes for large volumes of demand data—point of sales (POS) data, wholesaler data (promotional data, inventory movement, electronic data interchange), and customer loyalty data for use by decision support technologies (category management, account team joint value creation, shopper insight analysis, demand planning forecast improvement, replenishment, among others).

 This concept can be expanded further to include data generated by IoT.
 As an example, spare parts replacement rate, number of operating hours from a given machine, vibration level, temperature and many more attributes or parameters that could be centrally stored and used for replacement parts forecasting, maintenance work order forecasting and maintenance crew size forecasting.

 Basically, any type of internal or external demand signal can be stored into a DSR system for further analysis and forecasting usage, by the distinct parts of the organization.

 The cloud-based storage technology has become the backbone for global enterprises in the big data world, given the amount of data collected and generated by modern forecasting systems.
 Recently global enterprises have been shifting from yearly, quarterly, monthly or weekly forecasts, to daily/hourly item-locations forecasts combinations using the demand sensing capabilities of advanced supply chain solutions, which demands dynamically scalable system supported by the cloud.

 The next big innovation on demand forecasting technology is called DSA.
 This is a platform that allows the integration of POS data with company specific and external attributes like weather forecast, economic conditions, oil price or similar causal factors into demand forecasting to predict and automate short to mid-term demand.